What to Do if Your Dog Has Conjunctivitis? A Guide on Canine Pink Eye

 1. Have Your Dog Vaccinated Regularly

-Routine vaccinations can help prevent viral illnesses such as canine distemper.
+Routine vaccinations can help prevent viral infections, such as canine distemper, and lower the chance of pink eye in dogs.
 This can significantly reduce the risk of viral conjunctivitis, even in cramped areas.

 1. Manage Your Dog’s Allergies

-If your dog has known allergies, work with us on a long-term plan to manage them.
+If your dog has known allergies, work with us on allergy testing, medication, and diet adjustments can prevent allergic conjunctivitis in dogs over the long term.
 This can include dietary changes, environmental adjustments, and medication.

 “A dog’s eyes express trust, curiosity, and love.
 Protecting the way they see the world starts with proper care and prevention.”